-The model is loaded from an XGBoost internal format which is universal among the various XGBoost interfaces.
-Auxiliary attributes of the Python Booster object (such as feature names) will not be loaded.
+The model is loaded from XGBoost format which is universal among the various XGBoost interfaces.
+Auxiliary attributes of the Python Booster object (such as feature_names) will not be loaded when using binary format.
+To save those attributes, use JSON instead.
+See: Model IO for more info.